hashicorp/vault/website/source/api/secret/pki/index.html.md

 - `key_bits` `(int: 2048)` – Specifies the number of bits to use.
 This must be changed to a valid value if the `key_type` is `ec`, e.g., 224 or 521.
-  See https://golang.org/pkg/crypto/elliptic/#Curve for an overview of allowed bit lengths for `ec`.

 - `exclude_cn_from_sans` `(bool: false)` – If true, the given `common_name` will
   not be included in DNS or Email Subject Alternate Names (as appropriate).